-The Group has engaged an independent firm of surveyors, Roma Appraisals Limited, who have among their staff fellows of the Hong Kong Institute of Surveyors with recent experience in the location and category of property being valued, to value its investment property.
-The Group's management have discussion with the surveyors on the valuation assumptions and valuation results when the valuation is performed at the end of the reporting period.
+The Group has engaged independent firms of surveyors, Roma Appraisals Limited and CBRE (Vietnam) Co., Ltd, who have among their staff fellows of the Hong Kong Institute of Surveyors and Royal Institution of Chartered Surveyors ("RICS") respectively with recent experience in the locations and categories of properties being valued, to value its investment properties.
+The Group's management have discussion with the surveyors on the valuation assumptions and valuation results when the valuations are performed at the end of the reporting period.